Blended and Online Learning Development Grants

-The Office of Online Education and the Provost’s Office are pleased to announce a grant program intended to encourage development of high quality online or blended courses in support of the undergraduate mission.
+The Office of the Provost is pleased to announce a grant program intended to encourage development of high quality online or blended courses in support of the undergraduate mission.
 BOLD grants provide a summer stipend (up to $5,000) for College faculty on 9-month contracts, or professional development funds (up to $2,000) for College or ZSR faculty on 12-month contracts for development of courses to be first delivered in Spring 2017 or later.
 Additional funds, up to $1,000, will be available to reimburse necessary and justified expenses.
 Proposals for adapting existing courses to online or blended form with other funding can be submitted directly to the Online Education Committee (OLEC).
-All entirely new courses must first go through the normal approval process with the Curriculum Committee and faculty.
+All entirely new courses must first be approved by the Curriculum Committee and faculty.

 Call for Proposals

 Office of Online Education and Office of the Provost

 Proposals should be sent to OnlineEd@nullwfu.edu by February 20, 2017.